diginsight/samples/src/03.01 CosmosDB/CosmosdbConsole/README.md

 ## Overview

-CosmosdbConsole is a .NET 8.0 command-line utility that demonstrates advanced interaction with Azure Cosmos DB.
-Built with the Diginsight observability framework, this console application provides a comprehensive set of tools for managing Cosmos DB documents, including bulk operations, querying, and data transformations.
+CosmosdbConsole is a .NET 8.0 command-line utility that demonstrates advanced interaction with Azure Cosmos DB.<br>Built with the __diginsight observability__ framework, this console application provides a comprehensive set of tools for managing Cosmos DB documents, including bulk operations, querying, and data transformations.

 ## Features